Endangered Species Act of 1973: Listing process

 The annual rate of listing (i.e., classifying species as "threatened" or "endangered") increased steadily from the Ford administration (47 listings, 15 per year) through Carter (126 listings, 32 per year), Reagan (255 listings, 32 per year), George H. W. Bush (231 listings, 58 per year), and Clinton (521 listings, 65 per year) before decline to its lowest rate under George W. Bush (60 listings, 8 per year as of 5/24/08).

 The rate of listing is strongly correlated with citizen involvement and mandatory timelines: as agency discretion decreases and citizen involvement increases (i.e. filing of petitions and lawsuits) the rate of listing increases.
 Citizen involvement has been shown to identify species not moving through the process efficiently, and identify more imperiled species.
 The longer species are listed, the more likely they are to be classified as recovering by the FWS.

 Public notice, comments and judicial review

-Public notice is given through legal notices in newspapers, and communicated to state and county agencies within the species' area.
+Public notice is given through legal notices in newspapers and communicated to state and county agencies within the species' area.
 Foreign nations may also receive notice of a listing.
 A public hearing is mandatory if any person has requested one within 45 days of the published notice.

 "The purpose of the notice and comment requirement is to provide for meaningful public participation in the rulemaking process." summarized the Ninth Circuit court in the case of Idaho Farm Bureau Federation v.
 Babbitt.

+A frequent basis for ESA litigation is the government's failure to adhere to the law's deadlines for action on petitions to list or delist species.
+A 2017 GAO found that, in the preceding decade, nearly 150 lawsuits were filed contesting the government's violation of various ESA deadlines.
+The study noted that most of these lawsuits were settled.